kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

   * *2_Ranking*
   * *3_Evaluation*

-*This assignment description will be updated over the course of the coming weeks.
-Make sure to always look at the most recent version of the respective parts.*

 ## Part 1 (week 42)

   * Implement a learning-to-rank method with the following minimum requirements:
     - Consider document-query matching in minimum 3 fields (title, content and anchors) and at least two different retrieval models (e.g., BM25 and LM).
 That is, 6 document-query features minimum.
     - Note that the anchor text index covers the entire ClueWeb collection, not just the Category B subset.
 I.e., you need to ignore documents that are not present in the regular index.
   * Select one learning-to-rank algorithm to use throughout the assignment.
   * Test your model using 5-fold cross-validation on the given training data (queries and relevance judgments, i.e., `data/queries.txt` and `data/qrels.csv`).

 ## Part 2 (week 43)